 Some of the brands that exist in the market today include: O’Neal, HJC, Bilt, IV2 and Shoei.
 Most of these brands offer almost similar or slightly different features that designed to satisfy the needs of cyclists.

-Bluetooth motorcycle helmets allow motorcyclists to carry on a two-way conversation with fellow cyclists while maintaining their focus on the road as well as listen to their favorite music wirelessly.
+Bluetooth motorcycle helmets allow motorcyclists to carry on a two-way conversation with fellow cyclists while maintaining their focus on the road as well as listening to their favorite music wirelessly.

 For example, the two-way communication feature used to communicate with other cyclists is safer than communication over the cell phone.
 The compatibility of motorbike GPS systems with Bluetooth helmets allows for voice input through the helmet’s microphone as well as receiving of directions through the ear piece.